wessenstam/calmworkshop/what_is_calm/what_is_calm.rst

 .. figure:: images/what_is_calm_18.png

-Use Case 3: Application Life Cycle Management
+Application Life Cycle Management Use Case
 ---------------------------------------------

 .. figure:: images/what_is_calm_19.png

-Use Case 4: CI/CD using Calm and Jenkins
+CI/CD using Calm and Jenkins Use Case
 ----------------------------------------

 - Jenkins Calm plugin provides a complete native integration between the CI/CD and life cycle management of the application